Grammar vs. Vocabulary (Differences and Examples)

 Passive vocabulary includes your active vocabulary and the words you can understand but don’t grasp well enough to use.

-And how many words are there in the English language?
+And how many words are in the English language?
 Although this number constantly changes as new words are added to the dictionary, an article from Reader’s Digest suggests that it’s about a million (source).

 Example Sentences Using the Word Vocabulary